 Material Recovery Facility (MRF) locates at 4100 Throwita Way, Placerville.
 This site will accept home generated sharps waste on Fridays and Saturdays from 9:00 am to 4:00 pm.
 Information can be found here.

-Remember, sharps must be placed inside a labelled, sealed container.
+Remember, sharps must be placed inside a labeled, sealed container.